Georgia’s First Elected Governor: John Adam Treutlen and the American Revolution

 Be among the first to read Georgia’s First Elected Governor: John Adam Treutlen and the American Revolution, a new work exploring the life and legacy of one of Georgia’s most important—and least understood—Revolutionary leaders.

-For a limited time, advance copies of this hardcover edition are available before the book’s official release.
-Each advance purchase helps support the preservation work of the Georgia Trust for Historic Preservation, protecting Georgia’s historic places and stories for future generations.
+This hardcover book will be available this summer.
+Each purchase helps support the preservation work of the Georgia Trust for Historic Preservation, protecting Georgia’s historic places and stories for future generations.

 Now accepting pre-orders.
-Once the book is released, orders may be shipped directly to you or picked up at Rhodes Hall, Monday through Friday, 10 a.m. to 3 p.m.
+Once the book is released this summer, orders may be shipped directly to you or picked up at Rhodes Hall, Monday through Friday, 10 a.m. to 3 p.m.
 Please indicate your preference on the online order form.
 We will notify you as soon as your copy is available.
-For additional information, please contacts cbutts@georgiatrust.org.
+For additional information, please contact cbutts@georgiatrust.org.

 Hardcover, 6×9 in